Latest Current Affairs – October 17 & 18 2018

 6. India, China to resume annual military drill: Reports

 The Indian and Chinese armies will resume their annual bilateral military exercise ‘Hand-in-Hand’ in December, according to reports.
 The last ‘Hand-in-Hand’ exercise took place in Pune in 2016.
-The drill did not take place in 2017 allegedly due to tensions between the two armies over Doklam, where the countries were locked in a 73-day standoff.
+The drills did not take place in 2017 allegedly due to tensions between the two armies over Doklam, where the countries were locked in a 73-day standoff.

 7. India’s first cryptocurrency ATM installed in Bengaluru

 An ATM for deposit and withdrawal of money for cryptocurrencies has been installed in Bengaluru’s Kemp Fort Mall by virtual currency exchange Unocoin.
 Users can deposit money to buy currencies like Bitcoin and Ethereum using an OTP received on their registered numbers.
 In order to withdraw money, a request has to be first made on the Unocoin website.
+This is sure to make the lives of many cryptocurrency users more easy.
+Similar to this ATM, business owners could try and buy Bitcoin atm for their venture as well through companies like Kiosk.

 8. Himachal to get India’s 1st railway station inside tunnel